 - Many vehicles weigh in excess of 6,000 lbs. and are exempt from the minimal standard.

 If you have been affected by an accident involving a rollover or crashworthiness issues, including roof crush, on your vehicle, you need an experienced Texas Roof Crush and Rollover Attorney who understands these issues.
-The Houston and San Antonio Texas Rollover Roof Crush Lawyers at Hill Law Firm have represented victims affected by rollovers.
+The San Antonio Texas Rollover Roof Crush Lawyer at Hill Law Firm has represented victims affected by rollovers.
 Call us today if we can help in any way.